shayisthaabdulla/CRM_Data_Validation/README.md

 ON a.lead_id =l.lead_id
 WHERE l.lead_id IS NULL;

---Find accounts missing industry info---
+4. Write a SQL query to find accounts missing industry info:

 SELECT *
 FROM crm_accounts
 WHERE industry IS NULL or industry='';

---Detect orders with NULL order value--
+5. Write a SQL query to detect orders with NULL order value:

 SELECT *
 FROM crm_orders
 WHERE order_value IS NULL;

---Find orders with missing status--
+6. Write a SQL query to find orders with missing status:

 SELECT *
 FROM crm_orders
 WHERE order_status IS NULL OR order_status = '';

---Check for accounts without orders--
+7. Write a SQL query to check for accounts without orders:

 SELECT a.account_id,a.account_name
 FROM crm_accounts as a